Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-If $s_{i-1}$ is selected, we cannot select $v_{uu,i,\ell}$ for the MIS because of the adjacency of these vertices.
+If $s_{i-1}$ is selected, we cannot select $v_{uu,i,\ell}$ for the independent set because of the adjacency of these two vertices.
 We know that $s_{i}$ must also be selected, as $u_i$ cannot be selected.
-Therefore, either all $v_{ss,i,\ell}$ vertices or all $v_{\square s,i,\ell}$ vertices are selected.
-The same argument as before applies depending on the assignment which we are given.
+Therefore, either all $v_{ss,i,\ell}$ vertices, for $\ell\in[d]$, or all $v_{\square s,i,\ell}$ vertices, for $\ell\in[d]$, are selected.
+Depending on the assignment which we are given, we can apply the same argument as before.

-By this procedure we eventually arrive at a point, where either $u_k$ or $s_k$ must be selected.
+By this procedure, we eventually arrive at a point, where either $u_k$ or $s_k$ must be selected.
 Since the clause is satisfied by the encoded assignment, there is some $c\in[k]$ such that $u_{c-1}$ and $s_c$ are selected.
 Thus, $s_k$ is selected and we can also select the remaining vertices of the third type, namely the ones adjacent to $u_k$. \end{claimproof} \begin{claim} Assume the assignment is consistently encoded.
-If the MIS has size $(k+1) + (kd) + (2d)$, then this assignment satisfies the clause. \end{claim} \begin{claimproof} From the definition of the graph we get that $k+1$ vertices of the first type, $kd$ vertices of the second type, and $2d$ vertices of the third type must be selected.
+If the maximum independent set has size $(k+1) + (kd) + (2d)$, then this assignment satisfies the clause. \end{claim} \begin{claimproof} From the definition of the graph, we get that $k+1$ vertices of the first type, $kd$ vertices of the second type, and $2d$ vertices of the third type must be selected.